Actions speak louder than words, and nothing is more important for you than how your customers are behaving.

 3. Use Liquid to Show Different Content to Different Segments

 Liquid is a Drip-compatible templating language that uses tags, objects, and filters to load dynamic content into emails.
 That means you can write one email and customize it for different subscriber segments.

 Liquid makes it possible to show some content to subscribers with a certain tag while withholding that content from others — all in the same email.

 This means you won’t have to write an email for customers, another for non-customers, another for inactive subscribers, and more for every other segment on your list.

 Simply send one email using Liquid to everyone and rest assured that your segments will only see the relevant portions.

-In the screenshot below, you can see how Liquid language was used to dictate what content will be shown to subscribers based on whether they’re a customer or a lead.
+For example: you can see how Liquid language was used to dictate what content will be shown to subscribers based on whether they’re a customer or a non-customer.

 Drip enables you to get creative and establish any number of “if this, then that”-style rules.
 These rules can be triggered by many of the other marketing tools you might be using, so your options are nearly endless.